Key Stage 4 - changes to GCSE exams

-These will still exist nationally, but if students sit these, the marks will not count towards the final A2 exam mark.
-Here at St Ivo current Year 12 students will not sit AS Levels.
+These will still exist nationally, but if students sit these, the marks will not count towards the final A level exam mark.
+Here at St Ivo Year 12 students will not sit AS Levels.

-So, will students still have to choose 3 or 4 A levels?
+So, do students have to choose 3 or 4 A levels?

 Our guidance is for students to choose three A levels as standard, although some students will wish to study four.
 We expect some groups of students will be keen to do four, such as very high ability students, or those specialising in a particular area.
 However, in some cases, studying four will likely result in a poorer performance than a focus on three.
 Students and parents, therefore, will be advised on a case by case basis.